berki6/amharic-ocr-api-csharp/README.md

 - Logs are written to the console and to `logs/ocr-api-<date>.log`.
 - Log level: Debug and above.
 - Includes request events, warnings, and errors.
+- **Centralized logging:** Logs are also sent to Seq ([http://localhost:5341](http://localhost:5341) by default) for monitoring and troubleshooting.
+In production, configure the Seq URL in `appsettings.json` or environment variables.

 ## Testing